NJSouza69/02-Cursos-TI-DIO/01 - Bootcamp-Quebec-Java-Digital/02 - Dominando a Linguagem de Programação Java/08 - Desafios/README.md

 como resultado apenas os números pares dessa array.

 Entrada:
-A entrada consiste em um array de números inteiros positivos.
+-A entrada consiste em um array de números inteiros positivos.

 Saída:

-A saída do desafio equivale aos números pares do Array, como mostra o exemplo a baixo:
+-A saída do desafio equivale aos números pares do Array, como mostra o exemplo a baixo:

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.